Blame11/task_management/README.md

 # or
 bun dev
 ```
+###Now run the prisma studio:
+`npx prisma studio`

+Open [http://localhost:5555](http://localhost:5555) with your browser to see the Prisma Studio.
-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the Web Application.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.